 Go directly to clients rather than through an agency

 Also, using a recruitment agency may make your life easier finding work.
-Still, you need to weigh up whether paying their agency fees of around 15- 20% (of the contract value) is more beneficial income-wise.
+But it would be best if you weighed up whether paying their agency fees of around 15- 20% (of the contract value) is more beneficial income-wise?

 There is also the potential of supplying other contractors to the end client on a commission basis, which could substantially boost your income.